bradleyboehmke/bradleyboehmke/tutorials/correlations.md

 ## Yards/Drive  0.1939759  0.21563889  0.2504102  1.00000000
 {% endhighlight %}

-Unfortunately `cor()` only provides the $r$ coefficient(s) and does not test for significance nor provide confidence intervals.
+Unfortunately `cor()` only provides the *r* coefficient(s) and does not test for significance nor provide confidence intervals.
 To get these parameters for a simple two variable analysis I use `cor.test()`.
-In our example we see that the $p$-value is significant and the 95% confidence interval confirms this as the range does not contain zero.
-This suggests the correlation between age and yards per drive is $r = -0.396$ with 95% confidence of being between -0.27 and -0.51.
+In our example we see that the *p*-value is significant and the 95% confidence interval confirms this as the range does not contain zero.
+This suggests the correlation between age and yards per drive is *r* = -0.396 with 95% confidence of being between -0.27 and -0.51.

 {% highlight r %}